dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 # Setting up the EFI

-To setup OpenCore’s folder structure, you’ll want to grab the EFI folder found in OpenCorePkg's releases page:
+To setup OpenCore’s folder structure, you’ll want to grab the EFI folder found in OpenCorePkg's releases page(this will already be done on the `BOOT` folder for windows users):

 ![base EFI folder](https://i.imgur.com/PvNIR4y.png)